RetroAchievements/docs/docs/guidelines/content/achievements-for-rom-hacks.md

+---
+title: Achievements for ROM Hacks
+description: Guidelines on which ROM hacks can have their own RetroAchievements sets, including the rules for linking hacks to base sets.
+Learn what is allowed and what is not.
+---

 # Achievements for ROM Hacks

 RetroAchievements opens the doorway to include fun hack sets for players to enjoy.
 The issue arising in such a broad category open to world of creativity being "What is allowed, and what is not allowed to have a set at RetroAchievements?"
 This page will go over the various types of hacks that are _not_ allowed to have their own set and whether or not they are allowed to be linked to a base set.